Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Methods

 where $M(x)$ is the total number of measurements needed to achieve a target accuracy $\varepsilon$ \cite{MeasFormula, Thomson-npj}, and $\mathrm{Var}(\hat{H}_\alpha)$ is the variance of the fragment $\alpha$.
-In this work, we compute variances from the exact full configuration interaction wavefunction, setting $\varepsilon=1$ mHa, below chemical accuracy (< 1.6 mHa).
-Classically efficient wavefunctions can also be used to estimate the variances, introducing less than 9\% error for systems similar to those studied here \cite{Nachofluidfermionic}.
-The second term,
+In this work, we compute variances from the exact full configuration interaction (FCI) wavefunction, setting $\varepsilon=1$ mHa, below chemical accuracy ($< 1.6$ mHa).
+Classically efficient wavefunctions can also be used to estimate the variances, introducing less than 9\% error for systems similar to those studied here \cite{Nachofluidfermionic}; we include results from training with Configuration Interaction Singles and Doubles (CISD) in the Supplemental Material to exemplify this, showing differences of $\varepsilon^2M(x)$ consistent with the cited results.
+We report the results of training with FCI, since the resulting models can serve as a warm-up stage for future work on transferable generative models that produce non-overlapping groupings for n-qubit systems, as these Hamiltonians are subgraphs of the Pauli group on $n$ qubits.
+The second term in the reward,